pankace/Final-Project-End-to-End-Data-Pipeline-and-Dashboard/README.md

 - **Best Practices Adherence**: The project follows principles of decoupling, modularization, and monitoring.

 ## Project Structure
+- **vmside/**: Contains the server-side code for the MT5 application.
 - **src/**: Contains the main source code for the pipeline.
   - **config/**: Configuration settings for the project.
   - **connectors/**: Modules for connecting to external services (e.g., BigQuery).